Accessibility statement for www.barnet.gov.uk and third-party websites

 How we tested this website

-This website was last tested on 20 September 2019.
-The test was carried out by London Borough of Barnet Digital Web team using the SiteImprove tool.
+This website was last tested on 29 September 2020.
+The test was carried out by London Borough of Barnet Digital Web team using the SiteImprove tool and the Axe tool.

 What we’re doing to improve accessibility

 We are working on an accessibility roadmap which will show how and when we plan to improve accessibility on this website.